epochblue/lunchy.sh/README.md

 Install
 -------

-To install `lunchy.sh`, clone this repository and link the file to a location on your `PATH`.
-For example:
+To install `lunchy.sh`, you can run this from your command line:

-    git clone git://github.com:epochblue/lunchy.sh.git ; cd lunchy.sh
-    ln -s /path/to/lunchy.sh /usr/local/bin/lunchy
+    curl -o /usr/local/bin/lunchy https://raw.github.com/epochblue/lunchy.sh/master/lunchy.sh

 License